1 Starting with Access

 Document window

-When an object is opened it will appear in a separate document window.
+When you open an object, it appears in a separate tabbed document window.

 Task 1.3 File: candy365.accdb